Skip to content

 await interaction.response.send_message(message)

-await interaction.response.delete_original_response()
+await interaction.delete_original_response()

 Deferring Responses⚓︎